Fashion&Food Synergy for Sustainability

-The "Fashion & Food synergy for sustainability" project focuses on the trends affecting both sectors and the need for aware professionals with new skills.
+The "Fashion&Food Synergy for Sustainability" project focuses on the trends affecting both sectors and on the growing the need for professionals equipped with new skills and a strong awareness of sustainability challenges.

 The project is funded under the Erasmus+ – Higher Education programme.

 Fashion and food are mature sectors across Europe.
-However, they are still a strong part of our economy, in their different segments: luxury and mass production.
+Nevertheless, they are still a strong part of our economy, in their different segments: luxury and mass production.

 The basic key elements are:

-• The value of the two sectors for the European economy, based on quality as a strategic lever, compared to other world economies
+• The value of these two sectors to the European economy, where quality serves as a strategic competitive advantage compared with other global economies.

-• The cultural and economic impact on other sectors (tourism, art, cultural services)
+• Their cultural and economic impact on other sectors, including tourism, the arts, and cultural services.

-• The particularity of the material content of the two sectors, a source of cultural and economic added value.
+• The distinctive material dimension of both sectors, which generates significant cultural and economic added value.

 Regarding the central issue of sustainability, we see that fashion&food show many examples of common problems and are directly involved in finding solutions together.

-Therefore, we want to explore the pedagogical challenges of teaching in this space, combining a critical sociological approach to cultural industries with the need to provide innovative ideas and skills for the foreseeable future.
+The project therefore aims to explore the pedagogical challenges of teaching within this interdisciplinary space, combining a critical sociological approach to cultural industries with the need to provide innovative ideas and skills for the future.

 Duration: 36 months - 1.12.2022 – 30.11.2024